Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 #### Stack manipulation

-Programs may encode bytestrings to push on data stack using a range of `PUSHDATA` instructions.
-Instructions `DROP`, `DUP`, `SWAP`, `PICK` and others allow moving stack items around.
-More complex stack manipulations can be assisted by `TOALTSTACK` and `FROMALTSTACK` instructions that move items between the data stack and an auxiliary alt stack.
+Programs may encode bytestrings to push on the data stack using a range of `PUSHDATA` instructions.
+Instructions such as `DROP`, `DUP`, `SWAP`, `PICK`, and others allow moving stack items around.
+More complex stack manipulations can be assisted by `TOALTSTACK` and `FROMALTSTACK` instructions that move items between the data stack and an alternate stack.

 #### String manipulation

-`EQUAL` checks for the equality of two strings. `CAT`, `SUBSTR`, `LEFT`, and `RIGHT` perform operations on strings from the top of the stack. `AND`, `OR`, `XOR` perform bitwise operations.
+`EQUAL` checks for the equality of two strings. `CAT`, `SUBSTR`, `LEFT`, and `RIGHT` perform operations on strings from the top of the stack. `AND`, `OR`, and `XOR` perform bitwise operations.

 #### Arithmetic operations

 While all items on the stack are strings, some instructions interpret items as numbers, using 64-bit two’s complement representation.

-CVM deterministically checks for overflows: if the result overflows (e.g. too large numbers are multiplied), execution immediately fails.
+The CVM deterministically checks for overflows: if the result overflows (e.g. too-large numbers are multiplied), execution immediately fails.

 #### Boolean operations

 Items on the stack can also be interpreted as booleans.
-Empty strings and strings consisting of zero bytes are coerced to `false`, all others are coerced to `true`.
+Empty strings and strings consisting of only `0x00` bytes are interpreted as `false`, all others are `true`.

 #### Cryptographic operations

-The `SHA256` and `SHA3` instructions execute corresponding hash functions and output 32-byte strings.
+The `SHA256` and `SHA3` instructions execute the corresponding hash functions and output 32-byte strings.

 The `CHECKSIG` instruction checks the validity of an Ed25519 signature against a given public key and a message hash.